rauleli/net/README.md

 ## ✨ Features
 - Simple TCP client interface using Tcl's native socket API
+- Returns a dedicated namespace as handler for each connection
-- Non-blocking I/O with `fileevent` callbacks
+- Non-blocking I/O using `fileevent` internally
 - Designed for modular systems (like Rivet-connected or daemon-based flows)
 - No external dependencies
 - Cleanly handles open/send/receive/close logic